nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 **At the very end of the instruction book is a warning to check that the power supply is correctly set to 110V/240V.**
 This is pretty easy to miss even if you read all the English instruction section before starting.
+It's a lot more obvious in the PDF manual than the printed one which comes in the box.
 Putting the traditional warning sticker over the power inlet would be a nice touch.